truderung/argparse/README.md

 Unknown arguments will cause also an error message.
 The return errorlevel is on every occured error incremented.

 Note that in options a : (colon) is used as delimiter.
 But in forwarded argmuments space or = (equal sign) is expected, as is usual.
+Supply the arguments as `-key value` or as `-key=value`.

 Suppose `option` is set to
 ```
 set options="-a: -b:;-c:5 -d: -e:point"
 ```
 To demonstrate the functionality argmuments are supplied here directly to argparse, but in intended use case they would come from the caller script.
-Supply the arguments as `-key value` or as `-key=value`.
 Valid calls might be:

 a) Only mandatory arguments are specified.
-The optianal are preset by default, in which case `-d` was set to `false`.
+The optional ones are preset by default, in this case `-d` has been set to `false`.
 ```batch
 call argparse %options% -a cherry -b=homes
 ```